-And it is finished for us.
-The power of death over our lives is finished.
+And it is finished for us as well: The power of death over our lives is finished.

 Yes, it's still daunting for us.
-But because Jesus died.
-Because Jesus finished it.
+But because Jesus died, because Jesus finished it.
 It is finished.
 Once and for all.

-The distance from the Triumphal Entry to Golgotha isn't far, and I'm told by people that have done it that these days it quite a pleasant walk.
-For Jesus, though, at one level, it was a long way from the adulation of Palm Sunday, to the agony of the cross.
-The week, in the politics of first century Judea, had indeed been a long one.
+The distance from the Triumphal Entry to the place of the skull - Golgotha - isn't far.
+For Jesus, though, at one level, it was a long way, from the adulation of Palm Sunday, to the agony of the cross.
+The week, in the politics of first century Judea, had been a long one indeed.
 From the crowds' praise on Sunday, to sneering and mocking on Friday.

-But at another level, the crowd's cries of "Hosanna!" which means "Save us!" on Palm Sunday, were answered by Jesus' death on Good Friday.
+But at another level, the crowd's cries of "Hosanna!" which means "Save us!" on Palm Sunday, were answered by Jesus' death on that first Good Friday.
 "It is finished".

 We have a choice, though.
 There were two criminals crucified with Jesus.
 One hurled insults at Jesus.
 One turned to Jesus.
-And we have that choice.
+We have that choice.
 All people have that choice.
 Many, many people still today choose to hurl insults at Jesus, to mock him, to sneer at him, to turn away from him, even as they're dying.